 Codes of Conduct

-There are five Codes of Conduct, each listing possible penalties for breaking these 'promises'.
+There are five Codes of Conduct which Foresters aims to abide by, each listing possible penalties for breaking these 'promises'.
 The Codes are aimed at:

 - Adult Players